 If you did not get evaluated by our committee during your junior year, you should apply for a PAC evaluation and be interviewed in the fall semester.

-Choosing to participate in the pre-medicine program does not preclude you from studying abroad.
+Choosing to participate in the Premedicine and Allied Health Professions program does not preclude you from studying abroad.
 It simply requires careful planning and consultation with the program director and professors within your major discipline.